 Florida has a very broad public records law.
 Most written communications to or from state officials regarding state business are public records that are available to the public.
 Records and information may be readily available at no cost via one of DEP’s online resources.
 If you need our assistance with research there may be charges for staff time.

-Oculus: web-based electronic document management system provides access to public records associated with permitted facilities and activities.
+Web-based electronic document management system provides access to public records associated with permitted facilities and activities.
 Documents in Oculus are filed under a specific DEP program and facility.
 You will need the facility/site name or the facility identification number used in Oculus.

-DEP Business Portal: Apply for commonly issued authorizations, permits or certifications, pay fees and renewals, submit annual reports, subscribe to agency newsletters or search for records.
+Apply for commonly issued authorizations, permits or certifications, pay fees and renewals, submit annual reports, subscribe to agency newsletters or search for records.

 Contact your DEP district office Public Records Coordinator or the Office of Ombudsman and Public Services for a paper records search.